vrugtehagel/YoutubePls/README.md

 Too lazy to click the skip buttons in Youtube?
 Too much effort clicking the x on popup ads?
 Don't worry, this extension will do it for you.

-Essentially, this is what this (unpacked) extension does:
+Essentially, this is what this (unpacked) Chrome extension does:
  - skips ads whenever the skip button becomes available
  - clicks away popup ads in the blink of an eye
  - mutes video ads